jamesmathison/blog/hire.md

 navigation: y
 ---

-Throughout my career I’ve written sales emails to 1000s-strong email lists, I’ve created full website copy for tech startups, I’ve produced sales pages for life-changing infoproducts, and much more.
+Throughout my career I’ve written sales emails to email lists with thousands of subscribers, I’ve created full website copy for tech startups, I’ve produced sales pages for life-changing infoproducts, and much more.

 These days, I’m focused on growing the email lists of SaaS companies, which is why I’ve reduced my services to only Article Funnels and Sales Pages